What Is an Elopement Wedding? (And Why More Couples Are Choosing One)

 Planning an Elopement Doesn’t Have to Be Complicated

 Yes, you’ll still need a marriage license, an officiant (or a friend who’s ordained), and someone to take photos.
 But beyond that?
 You’re free to keep it as simple or as detailed as you like.
-Want to say your vows on a cliff at sunset and grab pizza afterward?
+Want to say your vows barefoot on the beach and grab tacos afterward?
 Let’s do it.
 Dreaming of a garden ceremony with a few loved ones and a cozy dinner?
 Totally doable.

 If travel is involved, there’s a little more logistics—like booking a place to stay, maybe scouting the location ahead of time, or finding a local florist for a bouquet.
 But compared to traditional wedding planning, it’s much more manageable.